Announcing autoscaling in feature-preview!Learn More

 • Import a database from a Neon project created in one region to a project created in another region.

-• Import a database from a Neon project created with PostgreSQL 14 to a Neon project created with PostgreSQL 15.
+• Import a database from a Neon project created with one Postgres version to a Neon project created with another Postgres version.

 To import your data from another Neon project:

-1. Create a new project in the desired region or PostgreSQL version.
+1. Create a new project with the desired region or Postgres version.
 See Create a project for instructions.

 2. Create a database with the desired name in your new Neon project.
 See Create a database for instructions.